MostafaQusit/Programming-Roadmap/README.md

 The main issue is often in the basics because the knowledge builds upon itself.
 But I'll try to send you some links and a learning path, but keep in mind that the effort is needed from your side too.
 You need to explore and learn on your own as well.

-## Recommended Resources for Beginners (Non-CE Graduates)

-If you're not a Computer Engineering (CE) graduate and you're struggling with the basics, the following resources will help you build a strong foundation:

 ### **Step 1: Understanding Basic Concepts**
+- _If you're not a Computer Engineering (CE) graduate and you're struggling with the basics, the following resources will help you build a strong foundation:_

 1. [**Introduction to Computer Science for Non-CE Graduates by Dr. Mostafa Saad**](https://www.youtube.com/watch?v=JkcmNrdhjMs&t=1387s)
 2. [**ITI: Software Development Course**](https://youtube.com/playlist?list=PLAowHBw9BCw7nXmpoevaOhk6kGmB9MQC5&si=7SdlhxpkrL-cqlFC)
 3. **Additional Resources for Building Fundamentals**:
    - [Number Systems Course](https://www.youtube.com/playlist?list=PLRt03R7mo3r7CaJnVivja6gwC7wNE9Mx6)
       - _If you're having trouble understanding number systems, this playlist explains it in detail._
    - [Basic Electronics Course](https://www.youtube.com/playlist?list=PLww54WQ2wa5rOJ7FcXxi-CMNgmpybv7ei)
       _Review basic electronics concepts alongside the practical electronics course mentioned above._
    - [History of computers](https://youtu.be/ExdlU2zwvyM?si=nn6SVLaxSMJsF7lz)
    - [Computer Architecture Course by Hossam Khiary](https://www.youtube.com/playlist?list=PLnuGsFrZykEpdxjJPBkoS8aZ0ypyM4rK8)
    - [First step to study programming](https://youtu.be/r-zQtvKiiCI?si=4FO6_BYsQFefB0Kp)
    - [My choice of OS](https://youtu.be/z1-yuolwrVs?si=R58UUGNKwe4cMDUQ)
    - [Introduction to Programming Basics for Beginners Course || Programming Literacy (Python)](https://youtu.be/06h470AiBZ4?si=9pRGEVOKZrwpp2xc)

 ### **Step 2: Operating Systems**
    - _the layer between app and hardware._